MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 column often "resemble" each other.
 It also makes querying large spans of data more efficient, because only the columns used by the query need to be loaded.
 Internally, each column of data in the extent is subdivided into segments, and the segments into blocks.
-This division is not observable to queries, and lets Kusto optimize column compression and indexing.
+This division isn't observable to queries, and lets Kusto optimize column compression and indexing.

 To maintain query efficiency, smaller extents are merged into larger extents.
 The merge is done automatically, as a background process, according